SAT Math Link

 SAT English link

 Math Professor N. has taught Math for over 20 years at all levels, from middle and high school through advanced college level.
 He helped establish the advanced mathematics program at the new Governor’s School at Innovation Park, serving as the Mathematics Chairperson and liaison between the School, and the George Mason University Math Department.
 He taught AP Calculus AB/BC, Multivariables, SAT Math, as well as supervised student STEM projects and served as student adviser.
+Link to Congratulations Link.
+Many of his students received perfect score of 800 for SAT Math.

 Professor N. is a dedicated Math teacher and delivers his Math teaching with enthusiasm: engaging students, sparking curiosity, and jump-starting motivation.
 He taught SAT Math and AP Calculus in the spring and summer sessions, and received overwhelming praise from the students and parents.
 We are very proud of having him bring his 20 years’ Mathematics teaching experience to Oakton Academy.